|

 While we believe that our cipher solution is rock solid, there are still possible variations that, at least at this point, are impossible for us to eliminate.

-For instance, we are not certain if the zodiac cipher at K6 is an additional symbol.
-It could represent the symbol zodiac cipher that is already available at other locations of the cipher or could stand for another symbol that is or is not in the cipher at other lcoations.
+For instance, we are not certain if the at K6 is an additional symbol.
+It could represent the symbol that is already available at other locations of the cipher or could stand for another symbol that is or is not in the cipher at other lcoations.
 For instance, it could stand for the letter “W”.

 Furthermore, we are not sure if the stamp on the card doesn’t hide additional symbols.
 What looks like a slash sign might be another sign partially hidden, and there would be space for two additional signs behind the stamp.
 However, this is speculation, and for pragmatic reasons we only worked with the obvious.